-IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in salt water), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals, and also each time the propeller is removed.
+IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in saltwater), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals and also each time the propeller is removed.

-Flo-Torq I Drive Hub Propellers - Install forward thrust hub, propeller, propeller nut retainer, and propeller nut onto the shaft.
+Flo-Torq I drive hub propellers - Install forward thrust washer, propeller, continuity washer, rear thrust hub, propeller nut retainer, and propeller nut onto the shaft.